One way to make a brand new Landy look good is to photograph it on a dark, misty night so the wavy panels are not so obvious :-) |

 With the Safari done, there was still a 1,200km drive through Brunei and down the length of Sarawak to get home, a good wash and rest, then off to Pontianak, Kalimantan, during the Chinese New Year 2013 holidays.

-The longhouse folk needed a ride to
+The longhouse folk needed a ride to town to get identity papers done. |

 Since then, the HCPU's oversized tub has served well in hauling cement and other heavy loads to a remote longhouse some 300km from Kuching, accompanied a bunch of amateur radio (HAM) enthusiasts into the jungle to test out high frequency radio transmissions, and a long, long drive to the Bario highlands.
 The accompanying photos tell the story of adventure far better than words can.